2024 GPA Calculator | Queens

 If you are looking for admissions information, check out our Queens admissions requirements page.

-If you’re a transfer student, check out post on transferring to CUNY Queens College
+If you’re a transfer student, check out post on transferring to Queens University of Charlotte

 Looking for a general calculator?
 Check out our college GPA calculator